Link to StockFacts company page.

 8. Besides HDMT, could you elaborate on the Asynchronous Modular Parallel Smart (AMPS) platform?
 How does it complement AEM’s existing products/services?

 • AMPS platform is a Singular Test framework that supports the coexistence of different testers or same testers/different-programmes.
-It allows for common and configurable test environment for both functional and system level tests, and scalability that enables rapid high parallelism for fast pace environment.
+It allows for common and configurable test environment for both functional and system level tests, and scalability that enables rapid high parallelism for a fast pace environment.

 • Other features include modular handler structure with advanced support for active thermal control and intelligent vision inspection customisable to customers’ requirements.